arykalin/spiffe-hackaton/README.md

     which should be met in workload to give a certificate to it (node attestation).
 1. Usually you have a SPIFFE agent running on workload which executes a set of accestors to properly identify the node.
 1. SPIFFE is not for authorization and transport level security.
 Fundamentally SPIFFE is about identity.
+1. Certificate expiration date should be similar to workload living time.
+I.E. if workload is docker worker it should not more than a day.
+    And if it is a database it may be a month.

 ## How we can integrate
 1. Add support of URI type in the Subject Alternative Name extension (SAN extension, see [RFC 5280 section 4.2.16][2]) to\